PrincetonUniversity/job_defense_shield/docs/alert/time_limits.md

 # Excessive Run Time Limits

-This alert identifies users that are requesting too much run time.
+This alert identifies users that are using excessive run time limits for their jobs (e.g., requesting 3 days but only needing 3 hours).

 ## Configuration File